compositejs/hje/README.md

 # Hyper-JSON Engine

-It is a javascript library to generate HTML view by JSON.
+This is a javascript library to generate HTML view by JSON.

 ## Installation and Usage